 About Reclamation District No. 830

-Reclamation District No. 830 (RD 830) is a 3,520-acre island used by Ironhouse Sanitary District as a means of disposal of the district's recycled water.
+Reclamation District No. 830 (RD 830) is a 3,520-acre island.
+At one time the Island was used by Ironhouse Sanitary District as a means of disposal of the district's recycled water.
 The island located on the west by the San Joaquin River, on the north by the False River, on the northeast by Piper Slough, on the east by Taylor Slough, and on the south by Dutch Slough.

-RD 830 uses the recycled water from the Ironhouse Sanitary District to irrigate hay grown on the island, which is then fed to cattle raised by the Ironhouse Cattle Company.
+Several varieties of hay are grown on the island, which is then fed to cattle raised by the Ironhouse Cattle Company.

 Today, RD 830 maintains and repairs the Jersey Island levees.